open-resources/physics_bank/content/public/007.Momentum and Impulse/Impulse/Throwing an Egg/Throwing an Egg.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Throwing an Egg
-      name: Emilia
+        name: Lorenzo
       part1:
         ans1:
           value: The energy in the egg is not sufficient to allow it to break.
         ans2:
           value: The egg experiences an elastic collision with the sheet.
         ans3:
           value: The time interval over which the egg slows down in short enough that the net force acting on the egg is not large enough for it to break.
         ans4:
           value: The impulse acting on the egg is not as large as if the egg hit a brick wall.
         ans5:
           value: The time interval over which the egg slows down is large enough that the acceleration of the egg is not large enough for it to break.
 ---
 # {{ params.vars.title }}
 {{ params.vars.name }} throws an egg as hard as they can towards a bed sheet held vertically by two of their friends.